react-boilerplate/react-boilerplate/docs/general/commands.md

 ```
 docker run -d -p 3000:3000 --name myweb_container myweb_image
 ```
-Now, you should be accessible your very time of this boilerplate by accessing `http://localhost:3000`
+Now, you should be accessible to your very first time of this boilerplate by accessing `http://localhost:3000`

 However, you cannot do any change in that example app.
 We need to link docker container directory to what we have in our local machine.
 First, let's destroy the old container.